Odisha train crash: Prelim report states 'signal was given and taken off'; PM promises stringent action against guilty; Death toll mounts to 288 | Business

 The Bengaluru-Howrah Superfast Express which was coming at high speed crashed into the coaches of Coromandel Express that had scattered on the adjacent track.

-Citing reports available till 2 pm Saturday, the official said 288 people were killed in the accident.
+Citing reports till Saturday evening, officials said 288 people were killed in the accident.

-The official said 803 people were injured in the accident.
-Of them, 56 suffered grievous injuries, the official added.
+As many as 1,175 people were admitted at various hospitals, including private ones, out of which 793 have been released and 382 were undergoing treatment, Odisha government officials said at around 8 PM Saturday.

 ''The train was running at a high speed.
-Around 7 pm, a loud sound was heard and it was chaos after that.
-I fell down on the floor from the upper berth.
-It was ghastly, many people with grave injuries were lying around,'' Mizan Ul Haq, a resident of Bardhaman who was in a coach at the rear of the Howrah Superfast Express train, said.
+Around 7 PM, a loud sound was heard and it was chaos after that.
+I fell on the floor from the upper berth.
+It was ghastly, many people with grave injuries were lying around,'' Mizan Ul Haq, a resident of Bardhaman who was in a coach at the rear of the Howrah Superfast Express train, told PTI.

-Ray, 30, called his wife on phone moments after he boarded the train from the Shalimar station in Howrah district. ''That was the last time I spoke to him,'' she said.
+Ray, 30, called his wife moments after he boarded the train from the Shalimar station in Howrah district. ''That was the last time I spoke to him,'' she said.

 The Balasore district hospital and Soro hospital looked like a war zone as the injured were rushed in.